microsoft/Form-Recognizer-Toolkit/SampleCode/LabelingUX/README.md

 [the screen shot for a fixed table example]

-Otherwise, if the table you would like to label is dynamic rows, for example, a list of purchase item with their own product name, quantity and total price, it is suitable to use fixed table.
+Otherwise, if the table you would like to label is dynamic rows, for example, a list of purchase item with their own product name, quantity and total price, it is suitable to use dynamic table.

 [the screen shot for a dynamic table example]